jamessan/etc-vim/README.md

 `+`

-A new line was added.
-The sign is shown on the same line as the new line.
+This indicates a new line.

 `_1`

-A line was deleted.
-The sign is shown on the line above the deleted line.
-The second character indicates the number of deleted lines: 1-9, and # for everything above.
+This indicates the number of deleted lines.
+If the number is larger than 9, a `>` will be shown instead.

 `!`

-A line was changed.
-Something was changed, but the amount of lines stayed the same.
-The sign is shown on the same line.
+This indicates a changed line.

-`!_`
+`!1`

-A line was changed and one or more of the lines below were deleted.
-A combination of **!** and **_**.
-The sign is shown on the same line.
+This indicates a changed line and a number of lines below that were deleted.
+It is a combination of `!` and `_`.
+If the number is larger than 9, a `>` will be shown instead.

 `‾`

-This is used instead of _ in the special case of the first line being removed.
+This is used instead of `_` in the special case of the first line being removed.

 Longer introduction
 -------------------